Tropical Tastes, Exciting Flavors, Fresh Ingredients

 Latin Caribbean food is a mixture of cultural influences.
 Each island has a similar heritage.

-- First, they were settled by native tribes.
+- First, they were settled by native ethnicities.

 - Then the islands were battled over and owned by several European countries.
 Spain eventually settled Puerto Rico, Cuba, and The Dominican Republic.

-- Next came the African slaves and indentured servants.
+- Next came the enslaved Africans and indentured servants.

 - Then came immigrants from East India and China.